 1. What Would You Change About Your Current Home?

 Think about what you don’t like about your current home or what may need to be repaired or updated.
 If it’s related to the size or condition of your house, renovation or adding a room might make more sense.
 However, if the renovation would end up being more of a complete home makeover with more replacements than your budget can handle, consider moving.
 If the things you wish you could change about your home simply can’t be changed with an addition, like the size of your lot or a lengthy commute, then moving would be your best option.

 2. What Can You Actually Afford?

 Get a cost estimate for a room addition and compare it to houses on the market that have everything you want.
-When budgeting for an addition, account for fluctuations in cost, surprise fixes and emergencies.
+You can use our room addition calculator to get an even better idea what a room addition in Los Angeles could cost with Daniel’s Development Group, Inc. When budgeting for an addition, account for fluctuations in cost, surprise fixes and emergencies.
 Also, consider if you’ll need to stay somewhere else during the construction and how much that may cost.
 When budgeting for a new home, keep in mind that on top of your down payment, your monthly mortgage payment may be higher than you previously paid.
 Compare what you’re willing and able to spend on an addition with the price of a new house to choose the most cost-effective option for you.